 Express Entry Draws for FSW/CEC will restart in July

-The Express Entry draw for applicants in the Federal Skilled Worker Class (FSW), and Canadian Experience Class classes (CEC), will resume in July 2022.
-This announcement was made April 22 by Immigration Minister Sean Fraser and will end months-long pause in FSW and CEC draws.
+The Express Entry draw for applicants in the Federal Skilled Worker Class (FSW) and Canadian Experience Class (CEC) will resume in July 2022.
+Immigration Minister Sean Fraser made this announcement on April 22 and will end the months-long pause in FSW and CEC draws.

 • This progress in application processing means that IRCC will resume Express Entry draws for CEC and FSW candidates in July.

-• Register for our newsletter and create a Moving2Canada account to get notified about Express Entry results.
+• Please register for our newsletter and create a Moving2Canada account to get notified about Express Entry results.
 When draw results are available, we’ll email them directly to your inbox.

 Predicting CRS scores when Express Entry draws for CEC Restart

-The Comprehensive Ranking System (CRS score cut-off for Express Entry draws for CEC and FSW will be over 500 points when CEC and FSW draw again in July 2022.
-The score cut-off for Comprehensive Ranking System (CRS) scores will likely remain high during the initial draws but could fall to pre-pandemic levels after regular draws.
+The Comprehensive Ranking System (CRS cutoff for Express Entry draws for CEC and FSW will be over 500 points when CEC and FSW draw again in July 2022.
+The cutoff for Comprehensive Ranking System (CRS) scores will likely remain high during the initial draws but could fall to pre-pandemic levels after regular draws.

-According to internal IRCC memos, immigration officials believe that the minimum Comprehensive Ranking System (CRS score) required to be invited to apply for Express Entry draws for CEC and FSW candidates will rise to 500 or higher when they resume.
+According to internal IRCC memos, immigration officials believe that the minimum Comprehensive Ranking System (score) required for invited applicants in Express Entry draws for CEC and FSW candidates will rise to 500 or higher when they resume.

 We will only be able to see what the rest of 2022 looks like once Express Entry has drawn its resume.